neighbourhoodie/poppler-ci/README.md

 - A server, and ssh with root access to it
 - A domain name set up to point to the server's IP address
 - An email address where Certbot can send emails to
+- An SMTP server that Buildbot can use to send notification emails.
 - The ability to git clone the following repositories onto the server, or get it there some other way:
   - `poppler-ci` (this repository)
   - [`poppler-buildbot`](https://github.com/neighbourhoodie/poppler-buildbot.git) (TODO: replace this with a repo on Poppler's GitLab)